Dumbing Down Anatomy - It's Just Wrong

 This tells us that we not only have to consider where the body has developed weak links, but we also have to consider the non-symptomatic areas that are creating this increased stress.
-Often, these are areas where the patient is not even aware that there is any problem.
+Often, these are areas where the patient (or doctor) is not even aware that there is a problem.

 The Critical Key

-Tensegrity is the key to resolving most chronic musculoskeletal injuries.
+Often tensegrity is the key to resolving even chronic musculoskeletal injuries.
 We must “Look local and Look global”.
 If there is a problem, we must address both local and global areas.
-Treatments that only address the symptomatic region (the area of pain) are really an equation for failure.
+Treatments that only address the symptomatic region (the area of pain) are often an equation for failure.

 DR. BRIAN ABELSON DC.